5 Longan Fruit Health Benefits and 2 Big Drawbacks

-Is it an energy booster?
-While the study didn’t involve the fleshy pulp, a hot water extract of the seeds was studied in mice (12).
+While the study didn’t involve the fleshy pulp, hot water extract of the seeds were studied in mice (12).

 The dosages given were 50, 100, 200, and 400 mg per kg of body weight.
 After giving the mice swimming tests, it was said that the longan seed polysaccharides:

 increased hepatic glycogen

 But apparently this was only statistically significant in groups receiving the two lower dosages.